BDC Hamburger Icon

 Open row

-If you’ve ever worked at a job where a double standard was clear — that is, some people got opportunities that weren’t available to you — you know how frustrating and demoralizing it can be.
+Have you ever worked at a job where a double standard was clear?
+For example, some people got opportunities that weren’t available to others.
+Then you know how frustrating and demoralizing it can be.
 After all, if you do a great job and work hard, you should be able to get ahead.

-However, some companies harbor inner corruption that makes the playing field uneven and the promotion process unfair.
-It’s called nepotism, and if your company suffers from it, your business will end up losing highly motivated employees and having lower workplace morale and productivity.
+However, some companies harbor an inner corruption that makes the playing field uneven and the promotion process unfair.
+It’s called nepotism.
+If your company suffers from it, your business can end up losing highly motivated employees.
+Another pitfall is having lower workplace morale and productivity.

 What is nepotism?

-Nepotism in the workplace means favoring family and friends over others for opportunities, including hiring, promotions, desirable project assignments, preferred shifts, merit pay increases or any openly available opportunity.
+Nepotism in the workplace means favoring family and friends over others for opportunities.
+Such chances include hiring, promotions, desirable project assignments, preferred shifts, merit pay increases or any openly available opportunity.
 While not illegal, nepotism is one of the more destructive practices managers can introduce in a workplace.

-• Nepotism limits an employer’s opportunities.
-It cuts off a company’s ability to build teams authentically, promote top talent, develop workplace collaboration, expand shared knowledge, and retain employees overall.
+• Limits an employer’s opportunities: It cuts off a company’s ability to build teams authentically.
+It also thwarts promoting top talent, developing workplace collaboration, expanding shared knowledge and retaining employees overall.

-• Nepotism destroys organizational leadership.
-The corrosive act of nepotism often places the wrong people in leadership or subject-matter-expert positions.
-Poor leadership can hurt your company’s reputation, lead to destructive decision-making, and spark turnover contagion.
+• Destroys organizational leadership: The corrosive act of nepotism often places the wrong people in leadership or subject-matter-expert positions.
+Poor leadership can hurt your company’s reputation, lead to destructive decision-making and spark turnover contagion.

-• Nepotism hurts excellent employees.
-Nepotism prevents qualified employees or candidates from pursuing professional growth and mapping their career paths properly.
+• Gets excellent employees hurt: Nepotism prevents qualified employees or candidates from pursuing professional growth and mapping their career paths properly.
 They can’t collaborate to produce the best services, products and policies for their organization.

 TipBottom line